The Rise in Regulations Impacting Homeowners Seeking to Increase Bedroom Count or Home Size

 "Today, alternative technology systems enable homeowners to build or expand their residences on smaller lots where conventional leach fields fail to meet area regulations, or cannot fit on the property."

 This article explores some of the state and local rules and approval processes regarding residential septic treatment that homeowners with small lots or lakefront/oceanfront lots must follow to gain approval to increase the number of bedrooms in their home.
-It also explains the benefits of an alternative on-site residential septic system that uses innovative technology to comply with state and local requirements.
+It also explains the benefits of an on-site residential innovative alternative septic system that uses technology to comply with state and local requirements.

 Throughout the Northeast, the location of your home determines which regulations you must follow when building a home, enlarging it with more bedrooms, or expanding square footage.